gdennie/nix-pills/pills/14-override-design-pattern.md

 mygraphviz = callPackage ./graphviz.nix { gd = customgd; };
 ```

-But we may still be diverging from the original graphviz in the repository.

-We would like to avoid specifying the nix expression again.
-Instead, we would like to reuse the original `graphviz` attribute in the repository and add our overrides like so:
+But we may still be diverging from the original graphviz in the repository since it will be a new invocation with new arguments that may be different in some ways.
+Consequently, we would like to avoid specifying the nix expression again.
+Instead, we would like to reuse the original `graphviz` attribute in the repository and merely add our overrides like so:

 ```nix
 mygraphviz = graphviz.override { gd = customgd; };
 ```

-The difference is obvious, as well as the advantages of this approach.

 Note: that `.override` is not a "method" in the OO sense as you may think.
 Nix is a functional language.
-The`.override` is simply an attribute of a set.
+The`.override` is simply an attribute of a set containing a function.
+As you will see below, this function is a closure over the function and initial arguments creating the package.

 ## The override implementation